Codemon72/Spickzettel/React.md

 ### Working With State
 - components can have 'state' which is an object that determines how a component renders and behaves
 - "App" or "global" state refers to state that is available to the entire UI, not just a single component.
-- Prior to React 16.8 we had tu use class based components to use state.
+- Prior to React 16.8 we had to use class based components to use state.
 Now we can use functional components with hooks.
 ___